-- (a) When a key employee or primary management official begins work at a gaming operation authorized by this ordinance, the Commission shall forward to the NIGC a completed application for employment and conduct the background investigation and make the determination referred to in this Ordinance.
-The Commission shall prepare and forward to the NIGC, within sixty (60) days after a key employee or primary management official begins work or within sixty (60) days of the approval of this Ordinance by the Chairman of the NIGC, an investigative report on each background investigation and a copy of the eligibility determination made under this Ordinance.
-The background investigation report shall include all of the following: - (1) Steps taken in conducting a background investigation; - (2) Results obtained; - (3) Conclusions reached; and - (4) The bases for those conclusions. - (b) With respect to key employees and primary management officials, if a license is not issued to an applicant, the Commission shall notify the NIGC and may forward copies of its eligibility determination and investigative report (if any) to the NIGC for inclusion in the Indian Gaming Individuals Records System. - (c) With respect to key employees and primary management officials, the Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the NIGC or his or her designee for no less than three (3) years from the date of termination of employment.
+- (a) When a key employee or primary management official begins work at a gaming operation authorized by this Ordinance, the Commission shall forward to the NIGC a completed application for employment and conduct the background investigation and make the determination referred to in Section IX of this Regulation.
+The Commission shall prepare and forward to the NIGC, within sixty (60) days after a key employee or primary management official begins work or within sixty (60) days of the approval of this Ordinance by the Chairman of the NIGC, an investigative report on each background investigation and a copy of the eligibility determination made under Section 7 of this Regulation.
+The background investigation report shall include all of the following: - (1) Steps taken in conducting a background investigation; - (2) Results obtained; - (3) Conclusions reached; and - (4) The bases for those conclusions. - (b) The Commission shall respond to a request for additional information from the Chairman of the NIGC concerning a key employee or a primary management official who is the subject of a report.
+Such a request shall suspend the 30-day period which the NIGC has to respond to the Commission until the Chairman of the NIGC receives the additional information. - (c) With respect to key employees and primary management officials, if a license is not issued to an applicant, the Commission shall notify the NIGC and may forward copies of its eligibility determination and investigative report (if any) to the NIGC for inclusion in the Indian Gaming Individuals Records System. - (d) With respect to key employees and primary management officials, the Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the NIGC or his or her designee for no less than three (3) years from the date of termination of employment.